jasonkuhrt/template-typescript-lib/README.md

 1. TypeScript integration
 1. TS type-checker powered eslint checks enabled
 1. Prettier integration using just [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier). [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier) is _not_ used to avoid lint noise and slower run time.
-Prettier is expected to be run by your IDE and your CI and if really needed _you manually_ via `yarn format`.
+Prettier is expected to be run by your IDE and your CI and if really needed _you manually_ via `pnpm format`.
 1. Setup as a CI check for PRs
 1. Always display as warning to keep IDE error feedback for TypeScript (CI enforces warnings).
 1. Auto-fixable import sorting